200 Lawyers 15 Offices 620 Cases

 • The lawsuit: The dam was illegally harming Chinook salmon, steelhead trout and bull trout, which are protected under the Endangered Species Act.
 Represented by Earthjustice, the Puyallup Tribe took Electron Hydro LLC to court.

-• The decision: In February 2024, the federal court sided with the Puyallup Tribe and Earthjustice, finding that the rock structure harms fish listed as protected under the Endangered Species Act.
+• Victory: In February 2024, a federal district court sided with the Puyallup Tribe and Earthjustice, finding that the rock structure harms fish listed as protected under the Endangered Species Act.
 The judge ordered the company to remove the bulk of the dam by this summer before salmon return to spawn.

 Restoring threatened fish